LearnTeachCode/intro-javascript-class/week-5/5-1-apis-intro.md

   - Compared to visiting a website as a *user*, accessing an API as a *developer* does require you to read some documentation beforehand to learn each API's unique rules and conventions.

-  - Developers need to decide on and sent *much more* information than just which URL to access, as you'll see very soon!
+  - Developers need to decide on and send *much more* information than just which URL to access, as you'll see very soon!

 <br/>